2002 FA Women's Cup final

 The 2002 FA Women's Cup Final was the 32nd final of the FA Women's Cup, England's primary cup competition for women's football teams.
-The final event was played between Doncaster Belles and Fulham Ladies on 6 May 2002 at Selhurst Park in London.
+The final event was played between Doncaster Belles and Fulham on 6 May 2002 at Selhurst Park in London.
 Fulham made its second final appearance, after losing the 2001 final.
 Doncaster Belles entered a record 13th final having won the trophy on six previous occasions.

 Fulham entered the competition at the third round stage and beat Newport County, Birmingham City, Coventry City, Everton and Charlton Athletic to reach the final.
 As a top-flight club, Doncaster Belles entered at the fourth round and faced Brighton & Hove Albion, Barry Town, Arsenal and Tranmere Rovers before reaching the final.

 Fulham entered the match as favourites, in a contest billed as a contrast of styles.
 Watched by a crowd of 10,124 and a BBC television audience of two and a half million, Fulham won the match 2–1, with goals from Rachel Yankey and Katie Chapman.
 Jody Handley countered for Doncaster Belles.